 At the successful completion of Lesson 2, students should be able to:

 Lesson 2 is one week in length.
-Please refer to Canvas for specific assignment instructions and due dates.
+Please refer to the syllabus or the course calendar for specific assignment instructions and due dates.

-If you have questions now or at any point during this week, please feel free to post them in the General Questions Discussion Forum in Canvas.
+If you have questions now or at any point during this week, please feel free to post them in the General Questions Discussion Forum.
 While you are there, feel free to post your own responses and comments if you are able to help out a classmate.